Flag of Ukraine: Return of the national flag

-The Ukrainian national flag was raised outside Kyiv's City Hall for the first time on 24 July 1990.
+The Ukrainian national flag was raised outside the City Hall in Kiev for the first time on 24 July 1990.

 Under the influence of Mikhail Gorbachev's policies of perestroika and glasnost, individual Soviet republics gained a strengthened sense of national identity, leading to the collapse of the Soviet Union in 1991.
 This was particularly true for the three Baltic states and Western Ukraine, which were the last territories annexed into Soviet Union.
 The national awakening was accompanied by attempts to restore historical national symbols.
 In 1988, the Supreme Soviet of the Lithuanian SSR re-established Lithuania's national flag and coat of arms as the state symbol.
 The parliaments of Latvia and Estonia soon followed suit.

 The events in the Baltic countries soon led to similar patterns in Ukraine.
 In particular, West Ukraine and the Ukrainian SSR's capital city of Kyiv were the scenes of near-constant political demonstrations, in which yellow-and-blue flags were waved by demonstrators.